 Elvis also secured a new manager in local Memphis DJ, Bob Neal, shortly after joining the cast of the Hayride while Jimmy & Johnny were managed by Tilman Franks.
-This would lead to Bob and Tilman to work together on booking the acts for tours from late 1954 and 1955.
+This would lead Bob Neal and Tilman Franks to work together on booking the two acts for tours from late 1954 and 1955.

 Jimmy & Johnny were a popular act on the Louisiana Hayride and by the fall of 1954 they were enjoying the success of their Top 5 hit song, “If You Don’t, Somebody Else Will”.
 While Elvis Presley’s release of “Blue Moon of Kentucky” was also populating Billboard charts during this same time period.
 The songs battled back and forth a few times for the top spot in regional markets.

 The chart success and radio success in 1954 for Elvis Presley and Jimmy & Johnny would lead to both artists receiving their first nominations from Billboard Magazine.
 The disk jockeys cast their votes for the Top 10 nominees for ‘Most Promising Hillbilly or Country and Western Artists’ for 1954 with Tommy Collins coming in at Number One.
 Jimmy & Johnny landing at Number 3 on the list, Elvis at Number 8.
 An impressive acknowledgment for Elvis considering his first single was released in July of that year.